gliderkite/sr-cache/README.md

 }
 ```

-Finally, we are going to implement a simple constructor for `CacheVal<V>`, which constructs a new instance of `CacheVal<V>` given ownership of an instance of type `V`:
+Finally, we are going to implement a simple constructor for `CacheVal<V>`, which constructs a new instance of `CacheVal<V>` when given ownership of an instance of type `V`:

 ```rust
 impl<V> CacheVal<V> {